 Check out the Margin Calculator for Bracket/Cover orders.

-Latest update: 16th July 2014: Bracket order facility is currently available only for Nifty and Bank Nifty options only.
+Latest update: 16th July 2014: Bracket order facility is currently available only for Nifty options.
 Also we are allowing intraday leverage for option buying as well.
 140% for Nifty and Bank nifty options, so to buy an option at Rs 100, you will need only Rs 70 in your account.

 *Also note that if the entry order is executed in multiple trades, SL and target orders will be placed separately for each trade and billed per executed order.